Jason-Hargrove/100-days-of-code-part-3/README.md

 # 100 Days Of Code - logs

+### Day 21: Mar 29, 2023

+**Today's Progress:** Wrapped up an OpenAI tutorial.
+Started an TypeScript course on Pluralsight about "Creating Object-oriented TypeScript Code"

+**Thoughts:** I needed that sidetrack, and it was tempeting to stay there.
+I'll have to take a dive once in awhile back into OpenAi.

 ### Day 20: Mar 28, 2023

 **Today's Progress:** Worked overtime - the regular job - troubleshooting pipelines and unit testing with jest.